150balbes/rockchip-kernel/Documentation/filesystems/vfs.rst

 	called on ioctl(FS_IOC_SETFLAGS) and ioctl(FS_IOC_FSSETXATTR) to
 	change miscellaneous file flags and attributes.
 Callers hold i_rwsem exclusive.
 If unset, then fall back to f_op->ioctl().
-``get_offset_ctx``
-	called to get the offset context for a directory inode.
-A filesystem must define this operation to use simple_offset_dir_operations.

 The Address Space Object
 ========================